JohnLCaron/rlauxe/README.md

 be empirically determined, and public tables for different voting machines should be published.
 While these do not affect the reliabilty of the audit, they have a strong impact on the estimated sample sizes.

-See [Ballot Comparison using Betting Martingales](docs/Betting.md) for more details and detail plots of 2-way contests with varying p2error rates..
+See [Ballot Comparison using Betting Martingales](docs/Betting.md) for more details and plots of 2-way contests with varying p2error rates.

 ### Estimating Error